vdwh-logo

 In many cases, this mix of physical and virtual objects in the Data Warehouses changes over time itself, when business focus changes.
 A good approach is to ‘start virtual’, and persist where required.

-Download PDF
+Download Brochure

 Your Trainer